By Cory Puuri, EAA 1108982

 I used scissors to cut it down so that one end tucks under the clip of the clipboard and the other end is flush with the opposite edge of the clipboard, including rounding the edges.

-Step 2 – Cut two mated VELCRO strips to 20 inches and a strip of cloth to 2-by-20 inches
+Step 2 – Cut two mated fastener strips to 20 inches and a strip of cloth to 2-by-20 inches

-Step 3 – Attach the VELCRO strips to the clipboard
+Step 3 – Attach the fastener strips to the clipboard

 Step 4 – Finish attaching the front side and cover adhesive.

 Remove the rest of the adhesive covering.
-Place the cloth over the VELCRO’s adhesive and across the front of the clipboard, leaving about 10 inches of exposed VELCRO adhesive on each end of the VELCRO strips.
+Place the cloth over the fastener’s adhesive and across the front of the clipboard, leaving about 10 inches of exposed adhesive on each end of the hook-and-loop fastener strips.
 Fold each end in about 5 inches to cover the remaining adhesive up without overlapping the cloth.

 Step 5 – Place the document protector on the clipboard surface, insert reference materials, and go flying!